 The Durban Girls’ College Old Girls’ Guild exists to facilitate and actively encourage the continued involvement of all Old Girls in the DGC community, with a view to ensuring the continued well-being of our school and its Old Girls.
 The Guild works to build relationships with the girls while they are at school to encourage them to remain connected with DGC when they leave.
-Old Girls host various networking events throughout the year in order to create a brand for the Guild and identify fundraising opportunities.
+A variety of networking events are hosted throughout the year in order to create an identity for the Guild and to identify fundraising opportunities.

 One of the main projects of the Old Girls’ Guild is its ongoing involvement in the upliftment of the Enkuliso and Ekujabuleni nursery schools, which the Old Girls have supported for over 70 years.